Jana Vanaveski

-Jana Vanaveski (born in 4 September 1971 in Tallinn) is an Estonian diplomat.
+Jana Vanaveski (born on 4 September 1971 in Tallinn) is an Estonian diplomat.

 In 1993 she graduated from Tallinn University of Technology.
 In 1995 she graduated from the School of International Relationships in Amsterdam (Amsterdami Rahvusvaheliste Suhete Kool).

 Since 1993 she has been working for the Estonian Foreign Ministry.
 Since 2016 to 2020 she was Ambassador of Estonia to Lithuania.